Presented by: The Rucks Group

 2008 and over the past 12 years we have worked with a variety of clients primarily within higher education on grants funded by federal agencies such as the National Science Foundation, Department of Education, and the Department of Labor.

-As I said last time, the overall purpose of this webinar series is really reflected into four objectives: First I want to organize the real diversity of evaluation terms around a framework.
+As I said last time, the overall purpose of this webinar series is really reflected in four objectives: First I want to organize the real diversity of evaluation terms around a framework.
 Then, taking that framework and leveraging it to provide a formula for writing evaluation plans.
 Hopefully, those two together will reduce the angst that’s so common around evaluation.
 And then, of course, I want to make sure that we answer questions.

 So, let me provide a high-level recap of the first part of the webinar series, highlighting the concepts that will be relevant for today’s webinar:

 Last time I introduced a framework for how to write an evaluation plan that’s organized around six elements.
-The first two I call “The Foundation” which we covered before and that involves the theory of change in the evaluation questions.
+The first two I call “The Foundation” which we covered before and that involve the theory of change in the evaluation questions.
 The next two are “The Methods”, or evaluation design and data gathering and analysis which we’ll cover today.
 The last two are “The Finale” which we’ll cover in two weeks and involves the use of findings in the operational approach.

-All that led to the first step in which I suggested that as part of the formula, to summarize the theory of change in a sentence.
+All that led to the first step in which I suggested that as part of the formula, is to summarize the theory of change in a sentence.
 I also said for moderate and large grants try to include a logic model at the proposal stage.
 In developing that sentence, we talked about thinking about the theory of change as an “If we do this, then we get that” sentence.
 So then pulling that out, the logic model would have that same type of information but in much greater detail.
 So, the “if” part would include the inputs, activities, and outputs while the “then” part would relate to the outcomes.

 The next portion of the formula that I talked about was articulating the evaluation questions.
 In articulating the evaluation questions, again, what I argued was that it’s not about the presence or absence of the evaluation questions, it’s really about the number of evaluation questions that you’ll have by the size of the grant.
 I provided a couple of examples of that and I also provided some thought prompts around what we call formative evaluation which maps on the “if” part of the logic model and then I also provided some thought prompts for summative evaluation which falls on the “then” part of the logic model and the theory of change.